JacobReynolds/CodeGolf/README.md

 mainPretty.c will be the optimized version with newlines.

-Thanks to [Ian McLinden](https://github.com/ianmclinden) for spiritual and emotional guidance.
+Thanks to [Ian McLinden](https://github.com/ianmclinden) for spiritual and emotional (and technical) guidance.